-- 3.4 The student will estimate solutions to and solve single-step and multistage problems involving the sum or difference of two whole numbers, each 9,999 or less, with or without regrouping. - 3.5 The student will recall multiplication facts through Standards are placed with an emphasis on learning multiplication and division facts through the twelves table.
+- 3.4 The student will estimate solutions to and solve single-step and multistage problems involving the sum or difference of two whole numbers, each - 9,999 or less, with or without regrouping. - 3.5 The student will recall multiplication facts through

+Standards are placed with an emphasis on learning multiplication and division facts through the twelves table.
 Students will be fluent in the basic addition facts through the tens table and the corresponding subtraction facts.
 Concrete materials and two-dimensional representations will be used to introduce addition and subtraction with fractions and the concept of probability as chance.
 Students will use the twelves table, and the corresponding division facts.

-- 3.6 The student will represent multiplication and division, using area, set, and number line models, and create and solve - problems that involve multiplication of two whole numbers, one factor 99 or less and the second factor 5 or less. - 3.7 Write the fractions' names; and compare fractions having like and unlike denominators, using words and symbols (>, <, or =). $\cdot$
+3.6 The student will represent multiplication and division, using area, set, and number line models, and create and solve problems that involve multiplication of two whole numbers, one factor 99 or less and the second factor 5 or less.

-Measurement
+• Measurement

-Standard units (U.S. Customary and metric) to measure.

-Focus: U.S. Customary and Metric Units, Area and temperature, length, liquid volume, and weight.

-3.8 Students will identify relevant properties of shapes, points, line segments, rays, angles, verticals, and lines.
+Standard units (U.S. Customary and metric) to measure Focus: U.S. Customary and Metric Units, Area and temperature, length, liquid volume, and weight and identify relevant properties of shapes, points, line segments, rays, angles, verticals, and lines.
 Students will investigate and describe the identity and commutative properties for addition and multiplication.

-Number and Number Sense
+• Number and Number Sense